 Steps away from the beach – kids play while parents relax with a cocktail.
 Sounds too dreamy to be true?
 It really isn’t that difficult to find a beach club here.
 There are various types of beach clubs in Bali – from crazy parties to family-friendly relaxing vibes, you just need to know where to go.
-La Brisa with a dedicated play area for kids and a special kids menu and Mrs Sippy with saltwater pools and specific kids’ time are our go-to options with kids.
+La Brisa with a special kids menu and Mrs Sippy with saltwater pools and specific kids’ time are our go-to options with kids.

 4. Get Adventurous in Your Villa